sarthaklambaa/Dog-Vision/README.md

 Data preprocessing plays a crucial role in preparing the dataset for training.
 Common preprocessing steps may include:
 - Resizing images to a standard size compatible with the model input.
 - Normalizing pixel values to a common scale (e.g., [0, 1]).
-- Augmenting the dataset with techniques such as rotation, flipping, and color jittering to increase variability and improve model generalization.
+- Augmenting the dataset with techniques such as rotation, flipping, and colour jittering to increase variability and improve model generalization.

 ## Training